Skip to main content

 Status CodeMeaning

-200Webhook received successfully
+2xx (200-299)Webhook received successfully

-Any other statusDelivery failed—will be retried
+Any non-2xx statusDelivery failed—will be retried

 Rate Limit and Quota